dallascard/us-immigration-speeches/README.md

 There are three main sources of data for this project, which are all publicly available from external sources.

-The primary source for Congressional data is the Stanford copy of the Congressional Record (`https://data.stanford.edu/congress_text`).
+The primary source for Congressional data is the Stanford copy of the Congressional Record [https://data.stanford.edu/congress_text](https://data.stanford.edu/congress_text).
 From this, we use the Hein Bound edition for congresses 43 through 111.

 For more recent Congresses (104 through 116) we use the scripts in the USCR repo: https://github.com/unitedstates/congressional-record/

-For Presidential data, we scrape data from the American Presidency Project using scripts in the `app` part of this repo: https://github.com/dallascard/scrapers
+For Presidential data, we scrape data from the [American Presidency Project](https://www.presidency.ucsb.edu/) using scripts in the `app` part of this repo: https://github.com/dallascard/scrapers

 Additional tone annotations from the Media Frames Corpus are included in this repo.

 For population numbers, we use a combination of sources, as described in the paper.
 A combined file is included in the Release for this repo.

+Processed data which are too large to be included in the source files for this repo, including trained models and model predictions, are available for download in the [latest release](https://github.com/dallascard/us-immigration-speeches/releases).

 ### Preprocessing: